Skip to main content

 Find SaaS Tools by Category on Capterra (2026)

-Thirdwatch's Capterra Scraper lets SaaS competitive-research teams discover tools across 800+ vertical categories at $0.008 per record — product metadata, ratings, pricing, market segments, integrations.
+Thirdwatch's Capterra Scraper lets SaaS competitive-research teams discover tools across 800+ vertical categories on a pay-per-record basis — product metadata, ratings, pricing, market segments, integrations.
 Built for SaaS competitive-research, niche-vertical SaaS analysis, content-strategy teams, and B2B-buyer-intent platforms.

 Why discover SaaS by category on Capterra